 More prone to damage When the hair you’re wearing is dry, its natural oils shield it from the strong chemicals that are found in dyes for hair.
 If your hair is damp, this isn’t the case which means that your hair will be more susceptible to suffer damage because the pores are open, and the scalp isn’t shielded in the way it is when it’s dry.

 Based on the kind of hair dye you choose and the desired color of your hair, Applying stains to wet hair may have advantages.
 Here are a few of the most frequent hair coloring issues which require damp hair.

 To Add Subtle Dimension

-A very well-known method of dye wet hair is to use the technique of balayage wet.
+A very well-known method of dyeing wet hair is to use the technique of balayage wet.
 This low-maintenance method for highlighting produces beautiful, brightened ends that add a subtle spark of color.
 This technique requires a keen eye, and instead of dyeing hair, it uses bleach.
-It is recommended to seek a professional colorist for your wet balayage rather than attempting it at home.
+It is recommended to seek a professional colorist for your benefits of wet balayage rather than attempting it at home.